Camouflaged federal officers have been abducting protesters off the streets of Portland with the support of the Trump administration.

 He also tweeted images of himself speaking to camouflaged officers with the text, "We will never surrender to violent extremists on my watch," and images of what he said was the product of those "violent extremists" — which ended up being graffiti on some walls.

 But few of the incidents Wolf used as evidence of violence were actually violent.
-Most were just reports of graffiti on buildings or attempts to breech fencing around federal property.
+Most were just reports of graffiti on buildings or attempts to breach fencing around federal property.

 In fact, crime data from Portland shows that reported offenses are actually down in the city from previous years.